 Impressive architecture of Ho Chi Minh City Museum

 Architect Alfred Foulhoux gave the project a Gothic architecture, but the roof has an Asian style.
-The general shape of the building was made up of large and small pillars on the facade reminiscent of the Louvre museum in Paris with two rows of pillars blocking both sides of the entrance gate, but later this gate was replaced by an awning in 1943.
+The building’s general shape featured large and small pillars on the facade, reminiscent of the Louvre Museum in Paris, with two rows of pillars flanking the entrance gate, but the gate was replaced by an awning in 1943.

 The bust in the middle of the triangular façade, representing the French Republic with a serious look with a frowning mask (possibly a Jellyfish head) and gentleness with carved patterns on each side, symbolizes charming world such as: willow branches, corolla shape, surrounding leaves, circled snakes, framed by chickens and owls (day and night) at two corners of the facade, a halo behind the statue’s head Selling yourself is like a benevolent sun.

-There are many other carved scenes, matching the building’s polyphonic architectural motifs.
+There are many other carved scenes that match the building’s polyphonic architectural motifs.
 Geometric patterns (discs) representing animals and herbs highlight the background of the facade’s friezes.

-A young face with bird-wing-shaped hair and a pearl necklace creates a sophisticated look for the large pillars like the ancient Persian god of Commerce Hermès – Mercure, because the original purpose of this building was the Museum of Commerce.
-We also see the expression of the God and the bow of the boat adorning the head of the western column – south of the museum.
+A young face with bird-wing-shaped hair and a pearl necklace creates a sophisticated look for the large pillars, like the ancient Persian god of Commerce, Hermès – Mercure, because the original purpose of this building was the Museum of Commerce.
+We also see the expression of God and the bow of the boat adorning the head of the western column, south of the museum.

-The carved details on the western-style roof along the floor represent the animals and plants of a dual landscape of lizards and wading birds that move by bending or spreading their wings.
+The carved details on the western-style roof along the floor depict animals and plants in a dual landscape of lizards and wading birds that move by bending or spreading their wings.
 The imaginary drawings do not detract from the overall majesty, reminding us of the Mekong swamp scene.

 Outstanding display sections in the Ho Chi Minh City Museum

-Ho Chi Minh City Museum has 8 permanent thematic exhibition spaces.
-Each space is a story throughout the history of the formation and development of Ho Chi Minh City.
+Ho Chi Minh City Museum has eight permanent thematic exhibition spaces.
+Each space tells a story about the history of Ho Chi Minh City’s formation and development.

 Ho Chi Minh City’s “Nature – Archeology”

-The room displays two main contents: Nature and archeology.
-With 23 images, 218 artifacts, 6 maps and diagrams, an overview of the basic features of: geological structure, terrain, climate, rivers, animals, plants, and mineral resources , archaeological sites prove that this land was inhabited by humans 3,500 years ago.
+The room displays two main contents: Nature and archaeology.
+With 23 images, 218 artifacts, 6 maps and diagrams, an overview of the basic features of geological structure, terrain, climate, rivers, animals, plants, and mineral resources, and archaeological sites proves that this land was inhabited by humans 3,500 years ago.

-Through archaeological research results, Museum of Ho Chi Minh City displays a map introducing 31 archaeological sites and typical artifacts such as: axes, various types of bricks, stones, and jewelry such as bracelets , earrings with two animal heads, tomb in jars…..
-Through these artifacts, visitors can better visualize the historical picture for more than 3,000 years ago and the reclamation of hamlets by residents of Saigon – Gia Dinh continues until today.
+Based on archaeological research results, the Museum of Ho Chi Minh City displays a map that introduces 31 archaeological sites and typical artifacts, such as axes, various types of bricks and stones, and jewelry, including bracelets, earrings with two animal heads, and a tomb in jars.
+Through these artifacts, visitors can better visualize the historical picture from more than 3,000 years ago and the ongoing reclamation of hamlets by residents of Saigon – Gia Dinh.

 Trade port – Trade and service of Saigon – HCMC

-It provides a comprehensive overview of the role of Saigon economic center in the South in particular and the country in general, through: Saigon port system, Ben Thanh market and ancient markets, measurement artifacts from the past to present, transportation system (bus station, train station, airport…).
+It provides a comprehensive overview of the role of the Saigon economic center in the South in particular and the country in general, through the Saigon port system, the Ben Thanh market, and ancient markets, measurement artifacts from the past to present, and the transportation system (bus station, train station, airport…).

 Geography – Administration of Saigon – HCMC

-Visitors visiting this place will be briefly introduced to the formation and development process of Saigon – Ho Chi Minh City since 1698, when Lord Nguyen sent Nguyen Huu Canh to establish administration.
+Visitors to this place will be briefly introduced to the formation and development of Saigon-Ho Chi Minh City since 1698, when Lord Nguyen sent Nguyen Huu Canh to establish administration.
 The extremely valuable artifact currently on display here is the Bronze Seal of Left Army Le Van Duyet.

-Over time, until today these works are still preserved, creating their own beauty, marking the formation and development of the city that in the early twentieth century which dubbed the “Pearl of the Far East”.
+Over time, and to this day, these works remain preserved, creating their own beauty and marking the city’s formation and development, which in the early twentieth century was dubbed the “Pearl of the Far East”.

 Resistance memorabilia

-Museum of Ho Chi Minh City has adjusted the content and display format for this room.
-Currently there are a total of 250 artifacts all of which are relics of revolutionary soldiers in the two resistance wars against the French (1930 – 1954) and the resistance war against the US (1954 – 1975), reminiscent of a period of heroic time with so many hardships and losses for independence, sovereignty and territorial integrity of Vietnam.
+The Museum of Ho Chi Minh City has adjusted the content and display format for this room.
+Currently, there are a total of 250 artifacts, all of which are relics of revolutionary soldiers in the two resistance wars against the French (1930 – 1954) and the resistance war against the US (1954 – 1975), reminiscent of a period of heroic time with so many hardships and losses for independence, sovereignty, and territorial integrity of Vietnam.

-These artifacts include: hand stick of President Ton Duc Thang; relics of the unknown soldier, collection of artifacts of General Van Tien Dung; resistance badges; personal equipment of soldiers; cameras and camcorders of war correspondents; prison souvenirs of revolutionary soldiers, Hoang Cam stove model, …
+These artifacts include: a hand-stick of President Ton Duc Thang; relics of the Unknown Soldier; a collection of artifacts from General Van Tien Dung; resistance badges; soldiers’ personal equipment; cameras and camcorders of war correspondents; prison souvenirs of revolutionary soldiers; a Hoang Cam stove model;…

 Culture of Saigon – Ho Chi Minh City

-The gallery introduces some customs, beliefs, educational culture, and typical art subjects of Saigon – Ho Chi Minh City.
-Introducing preserved traditional cultural features and unique characteristics in the new land of the South, artifacts, images, and displays of wedding customs: collection of jewelry of all kinds: gold , silver, copper; collection of Vietnamese wedding costumes; excerpts of marriage laws; engagement and wedding ritual conventions of Vietnamese, Chinese, Cham, and Khmer people….
+The gallery introduces customs, beliefs, educational culture, and typical art subjects in Saigon (Ho Chi Minh City).
+Introducing preserved traditional cultural features and unique characteristics in the new land of the South, artifacts, images, and displays of wedding customs: collection of jewelry of all kinds: gold, silver, copper; collection of Vietnamese wedding costumes; excerpts of marriage laws; engagement and wedding ritual conventions of Vietnamese, Chinese, Cham, and Khmer people….

-Besides the wedding custom, the custom of chewing betel and inviting betel; polytheism; traditional music and dance arts; and the tradition of studiousness and respect for teachers…all are expressed through the artifacts, images stored here.
+Besides the wedding custom, the custom of chewing betel and inviting betel, polytheism, traditional music and dance arts, and the tradition of studiousness and respect for teachers…all are expressed through the artifacts and images stored here.

 Vietnamese Money

-When the commodity economy developed, currency was born, becoming an intermediary in trade, playing an important role in human society.
+When the commodity economy developed, currency emerged as an intermediary in trade, playing an essential role in human society.

-In Vietnam, money was minted during the period of formation and development of the independent feudal state of Vietnam in the 10th century.
-Each dynasty circulated money bearing the era name of that dynasty.
+In Vietnam, money was minted during the formation and development of the independent feudal state in the 10th century.
+Each dynasty issued money bearing its era name.

 Revolutionary struggle period 1930 – 1954

-This gallery of the Ho Chi Minh City Museum is room number 5 (1st floor), possessing 301 artifacts including images, documents, newspapers, various types of weapons… are precious, have many important historical values.
+This gallery at the Ho Chi Minh City Museum is in room 5 (1st floor) and contains 301 artifacts, including images, documents, newspapers, and various types of weapons.
+These are precious and hold significant historical value.

 Revolutionary struggle period 1954 – 1975

-Through many years of collecting and editing tens of thousands of artifacts and images, Ho Chi Minh City Museum has selected 481 artifacts and 26 typical photos to be displayed. in content room number 6 (1st floor).
+After many years of collecting and editing tens of thousands of artifacts and images, Ho Chi Minh City Museum has selected 481 artifacts and 26 typical photos for display in content room 6 (1st floor).

 Source: collected by An